Firefighting in the United States: Fire departments

 Before the 1850s, there were only volunteer fire companies.
-In 1853 Cincinnati, Ohio, became the first city with a fully paid fire department, followed four years later by the St. Louis Fire Department in St. Louis, Missouri.
+In 1853 Cincinnati, Ohio, became the first city with a fully paid fire department, followed 11 months later by the Providence Fire Department in Providence, Rhode Island.
 In 1855 the Metropolitan Hook and Ladder Company Number 1 Firehouse, Washington's oldest extant firehouse, was built at Massachusetts Avenue.
 Then in 1859 came the fully paid Fire Force in Indianapolis (IFD) by the guidance and authority of Mayor Samuel Dunn Maxwell going as far as to ban the volunteer departments from the city.
-As a proud Norse Celt he vowed that “Indianapolis will only accept aggressive paid firemen possessing the bravery and strength of a Highland Warrior and the dedication to battle like the Viking”.
-Many volunteer companies disbanded around America’s larger cities, however Volunteer fire departments still protect property and play an important role, as they do even today.
+As a proud Norse Celt, he vowed that "Indianapolis will only accept aggressive, paid firemen possessing the bravery and strength of a Highland Warrior and the dedication to battle like the Viking".
+Many volunteer companies disbanded around America's larger cities, however, volunteer fire departments still protect property and play an important role, as they do even today.
 Later the specialized life-saving units in American fire departments - the pompier corps - were formed.

 In the 20th century, the nature of an American firefighter's job began to change.
-Structural firefighting was still the main purpose of the department, but more specialized training and education, such as for high-rise structure fires, confined space environments and building construction education were included and emphasized.
+Structural firefighting was still the main purpose of the department, but more specialized training and education, such as for high-rise structure fires, confined space environments, and building construction education were included and emphasized.
 Other disciplines were taken on as responsibilities in lifesaving.
 An example of such is the practice of Paramedicine which debuted in the late 1960s and early 1970s.
-Presently, almost all fire departments across the United States have been trained in and perform technical rescue, vehicle rescue, high-angle rescue, wildland firefighting and hazardous materials incidents.
+Presently, almost all fire departments across the United States have been trained in and perform technical rescue, vehicle rescue, high-angle rescue, wildland firefighting, and hazardous materials incidents.
 Additionally, almost all career departments as well as many volunteer departments have emergency medical assets at their immediate disposal.

 Several notable events have killed many firefighters.
-Japanese planes attacked Honolulu Fire Department (HFD) personnel responding to the December 7, 1941 attack on Pearl Harbor, killing three.
+Japanese planes attacked Honolulu Fire Department (HFD) personnel responding to the December 7, 1941, attack on Pearl Harbor, killing three.
 343 New York City Fire Department (FDNY) firefighters were killed when the World Trade Center collapsed during the attacks of September 11, 2001.
 In 2007, the Sofa Super Store fire in Charleston, South Carolina, killed nine members of the City of Charleston Fire Department.

 In 2011, there were about 1.1 million firefighters in the country.
-31% were paid, the remainder volunteer.
-The nation has seen an increase in paid positions; 8.6% decrease in volunteers from 2008 to 2011.
+31% were paid, and the remainder volunteered.
+The nation has seen an increase in paid positions; an 8.6% decrease in volunteers from 2008 to 2011.
 As of 2018, this decline continued, with 33% or 370,000 being career firefighters and 67% or 745,000 being volunteers.

-Company types
+Company and unit types

-Fire companies come in several types.
+Fire companies and units come in several types.
 Note that the names below are not standard and have numerous local variations.
+Examples of these units are described below.